n8foo/cigarbox/README.md

-cibarbox
+CigarBox
 ========
-a small but smokin' fast personal photo archive
+A smokin' fast personal photo archive

 # design points
 * lightweight enought to run well on an $8/mo EC2 instance